h3rald/h3rald/contents/conver.md

 Projects in this stage are typically highly unstable, immature, and/or incomplete.
 As a result, releases within this stage:

-- MAY be of any size.
+- MAY have any impact.
 - MAY include breaking changes.
 - MAY include new enhancements.